formsbyair/Documentation/docs/_docs/tags/functions/foreach.md

 Boolean expression to filter repeater items e.g. {&apos;&lt;&lt;Type&gt;&gt;&apos; == &apos;Primary&apos;}

 #### Separator
-Custom separator between the output for each item (defaults to a space) e.g. [ and ]
+Custom separator between the output for each item e.g. [ and ] defaults to a space

 #### Output <span class="badge platform">Required</span>
 Text and &lt;&lt;tags&gt;&gt; for each repeater item.
 Use @Index to refer to the index of the current item e.g. @Index - &lt;&lt;FirstName&gt;&gt; &lt;&lt;LastName&gt;&gt;